tdownie0/music-theor-ease/topics/Fundamentals/ch5.md

 the score values, so that then .find() can compare itself against the highest value found within the teams object.

-## Reference in memory and Shallow copies
+## Reference in Memory and Shallow Copies

 As alluded to before, we will now discuss how the spread operator ("...") provides us a shallow copy of an object or an array.